Is Nikko worth a visit?

 Perfect 47 Japan contains affiliate links.
 If you make a purchase using one of the links below, we may receive compensation at no extra cost to you.
 We only recommend products and services we use and trust.
 Read our disclaimer for more information.

 Is Nikko worth a visit?
 Yes, Nikko is worth a visit!
-It’s actually the only place in Japan we decided to return to instead of going somewhere new because we love it so much.
+We love to return to Nikko over and over because we love it so much.

 Nikko is listed as one of Japan’s 25 UNESCO World Heritage Sites and it’s located just two hours north of Tokyo in Tochigi prefecture, making it a stunning and easy escape from Tokyo.